riskaudit/riskaudit.github.io/_pages/home.md

 permalink: /
 ---

 We are an interdisciplinary research team at the [Cambridge University Centre for Risk in the Built Environment](https://www.arct.cam.ac.uk/research/the-martin-centre/risk) and [AI for Environmental Risks](https://ai4er-cdt.esc.cam.ac.uk/).
-Our aim is to explore how artificial intelligence can provide an improved understanding of the global resilience in response to intensifying effects of climate change and other natural hazards.
+Our aim is to explore how artificial intelligence (AI) can provide an improved understanding of the global resilience in response to intensifying effects of climate change and other natural hazards.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >